0xPolygonID/tutorials/mkdocs/docs/issuer/setup-issuer-ui.md

     ### Docker Setup Guide

-    Running the app with Docker allows for minimal installation and a quick setup.
+    Running the app with Docker allows for minimal installation and a quick setup, as we have already set the infrastructure configuration (database, cache and vault storage).
 This is recommended **for evaluation use-cases only**, such as local development builds.

     #### Docker Guide Requirements